Zolko-123/FreeCAD_Assembly4/Resources/INSTRUCTIONS.md

 Each Assembly4 model is mostly standard FreeCAD `App::Part` object, and these are assembled using the `App::Link` framework included with FreeCAD 0.19.
 Pre-built binaries on the v0.19 development branch can be found [here](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre)

-The particularities of the `App::Part` used here are the following:
+The particularities of the `App::Part` used as Assembly4 Model are the following:

 * they are called 'Model' at creation time
 * they contain a group called 'Constraints' at the root
 * they contain a Datum Coordinate System called LCS_0 at the root

-The purpose of this is to avoid burdensome error checking: it is supposed that no other usecase would create an `App::Part` called 'Model', _i.e._ that if an `App::Part` is called 'Model' it will conform to these characteristics.
+Any Model can contain (by `App::Link`) any other Model and any FreeCAD `App::Part` and thus make an assembly, but a standard FreeCAD `App::Part` cannot be used by the Assembly4 workbench to include Parts or Models by App::Link.
+This is a purposfull feature to avoid burdensome error checking: it is supposed that no other usecase would create an `App::Part` called 'Model', _i.e._ that if an `App::Part` is called 'Model' it will conform to these characteristics.
+A FreeCAD document can contain many `App::Parts`, but only one `App::Part Model`.

-Any Model can contain (by `App::Link`) any other Model, and they are placed to each-other by matching their Datum Coordinate Systems (`PartDesign::CoordinateSystem`, called here-after LCS (Local Coordinate System)).
+Linked parts are placed to each-other by matching their Datum Coordinate Systems (`PartDesign::CoordinateSystem`, called here-after LCS (Local Coordinate System)).
 There is no need for any geometry to be present to place and constrain parts relative to each other.
 LCS are used because they are both mechanical objects, since they fix all 6 degrees of freedom in an isostatic way, and mathematical objects that can be easily manipulated by rigorous methods (mainly combination and inversion).

 To actually include some geometry, a body needs to be created, and designed using the PartDesign workbench.
 To be linked with the previously created model, this body needs to be inside the `App::Part container` called 'Model'.